insiya2414/SpotifyAnalysis/README.md

 1. Open the Power BI report ([Spotify Analysis.pdf](Spotify%20Analysis.pdf)) to view the analysis.
 2. Refer to [Spotify Data Explaination.pdf](Spotify%20Data%20Explaination.pdf) for details about the data columns.
-3. Use the raw data file ([spotify_history.csv.xlsx](spotify_history.csv.xlsx)) for your own analysis or to update the Power BI report.
+3. Use the raw data file ([spotify_history.xlsx](spotify_history.csv.xlsx)) for your own analysis or to update the Power BI report.
+4. Review [Model_measures.txt](Model_measures.txt) for all DAX measures and calculation logic used in the dashboard.
+5. Check [PowerBI_master_doc.md](PowerBI_Knowledge.md) for Power BI tips, concepts, and best practices.

 ## Project Goal